How To Get A Job On A Cruise Ship

 Cruise Ship Jobs: Getting Started

 • Decide if going to sea is the right decision for you.
 It’s important to be honest with yourself about the possible hardships you may experience and whether or not you see yourself excelling in such an environment.
-To gain some clarity, feel free to take the FREE Are Cruise Ships Right for Me Quiz HERE.

 • Gather information.
 There is a wealth of information online regarding cruise ship employment.
 Go to each cruise line’s main webpage and search for their employment links.

-• Each cruise line is different, caters to a specific market, provides a certain level of customer service and has varying crew amenities and associated benefits.
+• Each cruise line is different, caters to a specific market, provides a certain level of customer service, and has varying crew amenities and associated benefits.

 • Select lines that you feel match the type of service you want to provide to guests and what type of experience you are hoping for.
-For example, larger lines will offer broader itinerary/travel options and smaller lines will offer a more ‘tight-knit’ crew atmosphere.
+For example, larger lines will offer broader itinerary/travel options, and smaller lines will offer a more ‘tight-knit’ crew atmosphere.

 • Hint: Revamp your resume and cater it specifically to each line you are applying for.
-Through your prior research you will be able to select key words and ideas that represent each cruise line.
+Through your prior research, you will be able to select keywords and ideas that represent each cruise line.
 Use these terms throughout your resume and cover letter.
 This will show the recruiter that their cruise line is the one that you want to work for.

 • The same goes for the name of the position you are applying for.
 Many cruise lines utilize various titles to refer to the same role.
-For example, Cruise Staff can also be known as Animation Staff, Activities Staff etc. Ensure you use the correct terminology for your role when applying to each line.
+For example, Cruise Staff can also be known as Animation Staff, Activities Staff, etc. Ensure you use the correct terminology for your role when applying to each line.
 This information is usually found in the career section of each cruise line’s website.

-Cruise Ship Jobs: Onboard Hierarchy
+Onboard Hierarchy

 There are three main crew categories that exist onboard a cruise ship.
-Each category’s associated positions may differ from company to company, however, these three categories will usually always be in place.
+Each category’s associated positions may differ from company to company.
+However, these three categories will usually always be in place.

 1. Officer Category

-This category often includes the following personnel; Deck Officers, Technical Officers, and Hotel Managers.
-Hotel Managers and related Officers include: Hotel Director, Cruise Director, Human Resources Manager, Crew Trainer, Ships Doctors, Security Officers, Retail Manager, Photo Manager, Casino Manager, Youth Activities Manager, etc. In addition, some entry-level positions onboard are given Officer level status from day one.
-These roles can include Pursers (Hotel Front Desk), Cruise Activities Staff and Entertainers.
+This category often includes the following personnel: Deck Officers, Technical Officers, and Hotel Managers.
+Hotel Managers and related Officers include: Hotel Director, Cruise Director, Human Resources Manager, Crew Trainer, Ships Doctors, Security Officers, Retail Manager, Photo Manager, Casino Manager, Youth Activities Manager, etc. In addition, some entry-level positions onboard are given Officer-level status from day one.
+These roles can include Pursers (Hotel Front Desk), Cruise Activities Staff, and Entertainers.

 1. Staff Category

-This category often includes non-supervisory/non-managerial crew in the following divisions: Retail/Gift Shop, Photo/Video, Spa/Salon, Casino, Youth Activities Staff, Production Staff, Entertainment Staff and sometimes Cruise Activities Staff.
+This category often includes non-supervisory/non-managerial crew in the following divisions: Retail/Gift Shop, Photo/Video, Spa/Salon, Casino, Youth Activities Staff, Production Staff, Entertainment Staff, and sometimes Cruise Activities Staff.

 1. Crew Category